-Dr Jean-Marie HEYDT, President of the Conference of International Non-Governmental Organisations (INGOs) of the Council of Europe and Vice-Chair of the Executive Committee of the Council of Europe’s Lisbon North-South Centre.
+Dr Jean-Marie HEYDT, President of the Conference of International Non-Governmental Organisations (INGOs) of the Council of Europe and Chair of the Executive Committee of the Council of Europe’s Lisbon North-South Centre.

 Jean-Marie HEYDT is the permanent representative of the European Social Education Training Association (FESET), a European federation of higher education institutes and universities which provide training in education and social work.

 He was elected President of the Conference of International Non-Governmental Organisations (INGOs) in January 2009.
-In June 2012, he was elected Vice-Chair of the Executive Committee of the Council of Europe’s European Centre for Global Interdependence and Solidarity (more commonly known as the North-South Centre).
+In June 2012, he was elected Vice-Chair of the Executive Committee of the Council of Europe’s European Centre for Global Interdependence and Solidarity (more commonly known as the North-South Centre) and then Chair in December 2013.
 Both of these activities are voluntary.

 His career and voluntary work have involved a wide range of experience.
 Nevertheless, his current administrative and managerial role is now a central feature.
 At the same time, he has kept his aptitude for shared development which involves combining theory and practice, linking knowledge and action, and adopting different and novel approaches, in particular in addressing social challenges.

 He is Director General of the Association Générale des Familles du Bas-Rhin in Strasbourg (France).
 This public-interest organisation set up in 1946 works with families in all areas of life and employs around 400 people in over 40 units.
 Key aspects of his work have been a major overhaul of the departments and the introduction of a new conceptual and structural policy, along with staff restructuring and measures to restore financial balance, in particular in terms of public funds.

 After studying law and then social science, he worked in France as a social worker in juvenile courts for over 10 years.